FlorianJa/Lab-Manager/README.md

 ## Key features

-- Monitor and Assign available printer to visitng customers in the lab
+- Monitor and Assign available printer to visiting customers in the lab
 - Access control via ESP8266 and RFID-reader by connecting/disconnecting OctoPrint to printer
 - Store and retrieve print usage details
 - Calculate, view and manage cost of each print